Create distribution packages for assets

 It is a common practice in CARLA to manage assets with standalone packages.
 Keeping them aside allows to reduce the size of the build.
 These asset packages can be easily imported into a CARLA package anytime.
 They also become really useful to easily distribute assets in an organized way.

-Export a package from the UE4 Editor
+Export a package in a CARLA build from source

 Once assets are imported into Unreal, users can generate a standalone package for them.
 This will be used to distribute the content to CARLA packages such as 0.9.8.